RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Deprecated/LoadTextFont.md

 # LoadTextFont

+!!! failure "Deprecated"
+    This function was removed from RSDKv4 in REV02.

 ## Description
 Loads a bitmap font from `filePath` for use with text menus.
-(Removed from the engine in REV02)

 ## Parameters
 - `filePath`